mxagar/course_recommender_streamlit/README.md

 All in all, the following models are created:

-- **Course Similarity Model**: course descriptors formed by bags-of-words of course descriptions.
+- **Course Similarity Model**
-- **User Profile Model**: user descriptors formed by the genre preferences derived from course ratings.
+- **User Profile Model**
-- **Clustering Model**: K-means applied to user profile vectors to discover most common courses per cluster.
+- **Clustering Model**
-- **Clustering with PCA**: equivalent to the previous, but with dimensionality reduction.
+- **Clustering with PCA**
-- **KNN Model with Course Ratings**: course similarities based on the ratings provided by all users.
+- **KNN Model with Course Ratings**
-- **NMF Model**: ratings table factorization to discover latent course and user features.
+- **NMF Model**
-- **Neural Network (NN)**: user and course pairs mapped to ratings with intermediate embeddings.
+- **Neural Network (NN)**
-- **Regression with Embedding Features**: embeddings from NN used to regress ratings.
+- **Regression with NN Embedding Features**
-- **Classification with Embedding Features**: embeddings from NN used to infer rating classes.
+- **Classification with NN Embedding Features**

-:warning: I used the template provided by IBM as the basis for the web app, but I think it was a poor decision: many equivalent yet different models are created and packed into only two files; thus, it goes against many software design principles, making code understanding and maintainability difficult.
+:warning: :construction: *I used the [template provided by IBM](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-ML321EN-SkillsNetwork/labs/module_5/app.zip) as the basis for the web app, but I think it was a poor decision: many equivalent yet different models are created and packed into only two files; thus, it goes against many software design principles, making code understanding and maintainability difficult.
 I highlight the concrete problems in the section [Next Steps, Improvements](#next-steps-improvements).
-If I get time, I'll come back and fix them...
+If I get time, I'll come back and fix them...*

 Table of contents:
 - [Deployment of an AI Course Recommender System Using Streamlit](#deployment-of-an-ai-course-recommender-system-using-streamlit)